johnsoncodehk/tsslint/README.md

 ## Motivation

+TSSLint is the **spiritual successor to TSLint**.
+We believe that **direct integration with native TypeScript APIs** is the most efficient way to lint TypeScript code.

-TSSLint was created to solve a specific pain point: **editor lag during "Auto Fix on Save"**.
+General-purpose linters like ESLint, while powerful, operate as separate processes and often need to re-initialize type-checking context.
+This leads to a significant pain point in large-scale projects: **editor lag during "Auto Fix on Save"**.

-In large-scale TypeScript projects, traditional linters (like ESLint) often cause noticeable delays when performing auto-fixes on save, as they frequently need to re-initialize type-checking or run in separate processes.
-By running directly as a `tsserver` plugin and sharing the existing type-checking context, TSSLint provides near-instant diagnostics and fixes, ensuring a smooth and uninterrupted development experience.
+TSSLint solves this by running directly as a `tsserver` plugin.
+By sharing the existing `TypeChecker` and operating on the native TypeScript AST (without ESTree/ES parser conversion), TSSLint provides **near-instant diagnostics and fixes**.

 ## Key Features

-*   **Zero Assumptions**: Comes with no built-in rules.
-It does not enforce any specific coding style or patterns, leaving full control to the developer.
+*   **Project-Centric**: Treats the **Project (tsconfig)** as a first-class citizen, aligning with TypeScript's internal architecture for efficient cross-file type analysis and Monorepo support.
-*   **High Performance**: Runs as a `tsserver` plugin, sharing the existing `TypeChecker` instance to avoid redundant parsing and type-checking.
+*   **High Performance**: Runs as a `tsserver` plugin, sharing the existing `TypeChecker` to avoid redundant parsing and type-checking.
+*   **Zero Rules**: Comes with no built-in rules, giving full control to the developer.
+*   **Direct AST Access**: Rule authoring uses native TypeScript APIs directly.
-*   **Low Noise**: Violations are reported as "Message" diagnostics, ensuring they don't interfere with actual compiler errors or warnings.
+*   **Low Noise**: Violations are reported as "Message" diagnostics, avoiding interference with compiler errors.
-*   **Direct AST Access**: Rule authoring uses native TypeScript APIs directly, without unnecessary abstraction layers.

 ## How It Works

 TSSLint integrates into `tsserver` via the TypeScript plugin system, leveraging the semantic information already computed by your editor.
+Operating at the project level ensures accurate and performant diagnostics.

 <p align="center">
   <img src="architecture.png" alt="TSSLint Architecture Diagram" width="700">